 On March 19, 2013, Landstar Express America, Inc. ("Landstar"), a transportation and logistics services company, filed a complaint against Nexteer Automotive as well as three third-party co-defendants in the Circuit Court of the Fourth Judicial Circuit in Duval County, Florida.
 Landstar was engaged by Contech, one of our Group's suppliers, to provide transportation services for delivery of products from Contech to our Group.
 Contech failed to satisfy its payment obligations to Landstar with respect to certain transportation charges incurred in 2011 in respect of goods sold by Contech to us.
 In 2012, Landstar sought to recover payment from Contech by filing a separate lawsuit and obtained a judgment against Contech of approximately US\$6 million.
 We believe Landstar has been unsuccessful in obtaining payment of the judgment from Contech.
-Landstar subsequently filed the current lawsuit against Nexteer Automotive, and asserts breach of contract and unjust enrichment claims against Nexteer Automotive in connection with Contech's unpaid transportation charges.
+Landstar subsequently filed the current lawsuit against Nexteer Automotive, and asserts breach of contract and unjust enrichment claims against Nexteer

+Automotive in connection with Contech's unpaid transportation charges.
 Pursuant to U.S. federal statutes governing freight transportation and applicable case law, lawsuits for freight charges can be asserted as breach of contract or unjust enrichment claims, and are based on the terms of the bills of lading.
 Landstar is seeking unspecified damages in excess of the jurisdictional minimum of US\$15,000.

 As of the Latest Practicable Date, the suit was in a preliminary stage.
 On May 1, 2013, Nexteer Automotive filed an initial responsive pleading and a motion to dismiss the lawsuit.
 The trial is not expected to occur until 2014.
 Given the early stage of the lawsuit, we and our legal advisors are unable to evaluate our potential liability with reasonable certainty because we are still in the course of gathering the relevant information, ascertaining the merits of the case and evaluating potential defenses.
-As of the Latest Practicable Date, based on the information currently available and after considering our possible defenses, our Directors were of the view that the suit is unlikely to have a material adverse effect on our Group's business, results of operations and financial condition as a whole.
+We believe our potential liability, if any, will be covered by our insurance, except for a self-insured retention of US\$100,000.
+As of the Latest Practicable Date, based on the information currently available and after considering our possible defenses, as well as our insurance coverage, our Directors were of the view that the suit is unlikely to have a material adverse effect on our Group's business, results of operations and financial condition as a whole.